 How Much Is an X-ray for Dogs?
 Stomach, Chest & More

 We give our dogs the best care possible.
-Despite all we do, sometimes they get hurt or sick or eat something they shouldn’t.
+Despite all we do, sometimes they get hurt, fall ill, or eat something they shouldn’t.
 When this happens, they may need an X-ray of their stomach, chest, or more.
 This article shares age-specific guidelines for dog X-rays, the average cost, and how your dog’s health and medical history could impact X-ray frequency.

 Understanding Pet X-rays